Ada-Developers-Academy/daily-curriculum/week9/weekly_overview.md

 **Homework**

+Use a TDD approach, either:

+Create your own app

+OR

-Use a TDD approach to create a single serving (no users) version of Twitter.
+Create a single serving (no users) version of Twitter.
 The app should have:

 - Tweet model
     - body (must be present, max 140 characters long)